-- a) Be Active members of the Students' Association for the duration of their term in office; - Avoid conflicts of interest and/or conflicts of loyalty that may arise from paid or volunteer work or extracurricular activities with SAMRU-affiliated external organizations.
+- a) Be Active members of the Students' Association for the duration of their term in office; - Avoid conflicts of interest and/or conflicts of loyalty that may arise from paid or volunteer work or extracurricular activities.
 Final determination of such circumstances will be made by the Board; - c) Adhere to the SAMRU Code of Ethics; - d) Remain Non-partisan while representing SAMRU.